reactjs/pt-br.react.dev/content/docs/concurrent-mode-patterns.md

 Normalmente, quando atualizamos o estado, esperamos ver alterações na tela imediatamente.
 Isso faz sentido, porque queremos manter nossa aplicação responsiva à entrada do usuário.
 No entanto, há casos em que podemos preferir **adiar que uma atualização apareça na tela**.

-For example, if we switch from one page to another, and none of the code or data for the next screen has loaded yet, it might be frustrating to immediately see a blank page with a loading indicator.
-We might prefer to stay longer on the previous screen.
-Implementing this pattern has historically been difficult in React.
-Concurrent Mode offers a new set of tools to do that.

 Por exemplo, se mudarmos de uma página para outra e nenhum código ou dados para a próxima tela tiver sido carregado, pode ser frustrante ver imediatamente uma página em branco com um indicador de carregamento.
 Podemos preferir ficar mais tempo na tela anterior.
 Implementar esse padrão tem sido historicamente difícil no React.
 O Modo Concorrente oferece um novo conjunto de ferramentas para fazer isso.

 - [Transições](#transitions)